W-angler/CheatInADraw/README.md

 ## Prerequisites

-* Ubuntu or other 64 bits Unix-like system
+* Ubuntu or other 64 bits Unix-like operating system
 * gcc 5.0 or higher
 * `/dev/urandom`should be avaliable